Polygon segmentations

 Model for link prediction

-Pytorch Geometric is a library based on PyTorch to easily write and train graph neural networks.
+Pytorch Geometric is a library based on PyTorch that simplifies writing and training graph neural networks.

-The role I need to assign to the model is to generate lines that will segment polygons.
-This can be translated into a task primarily used in GNNs, known as
+The role assigned to the model is to generate the lines that segment polygons.
+This can be framed as a task primarily used in GNNs, known as

 Link prediction models usually use an